Afeather2017/kiln-log/README.md

 Here we have:

-[ ] Formated log, with date time, thread info, etc.
+[x] Formated log, with date time, thread info, etc.
-[ ] Log to file with rolling and log to console.
+[x] Log to file with rolling and log to console.
+[x] Multi-level log
-[ ] Multi-level log, could set it on the fly.
+[ ] Could set output which log level on the fly.